orionrobots/orionrobots.github.io/galleries/gallery-8-signal-generator-diode-bridge/index.md

     name: BridgeReadyForTesting.jpg
     src: 317-bridge-ready-for-testing.jpg
     thumb-src: null
-  - caption: "Here I have used Picasa's collage to try and super impose the two waveforms\
+  - caption: "Here I've used Picasas collage to try and super impose the two waveforms\
-      \ - not to bad!\r\nI do not have a dual trace oscilloscope, so this was the only\
+      \ - not too bad!\r\nI do not have a dual trace oscilloscope, so this was the only\
       \ way to do it.\r\nI note that the calibration of the scope has changed between\
       \ the two measurements - but lets examine the results ignoring that.\r\nThere\
       \ also appears to be a DC offset on the diode outputs - not sure about that, given\